Higher-order parabolic equations with VMO assumptions and general boundary conditions with variable leading coefficients: Introduction

 \section{Introduction}

-In this paper, we study the higher-order parabolic equation
+In this paper we study the higher-order parabolic equation

-where $\Omega$ is a possibly unbounded $C^{2m-1,1}$ domain in $\bR^{d}$, $T\in (-\infty,+\infty]$, ``tr'' denotes the trace operator, $A$ is an elliptic differential operator of order $2m$, and $(B_j)$ is a family of differential operators of order $m_j<2m$ for $j=1,\ldots,m$.
+where ``tr'' denotes the trace operator, $A$ is an elliptic differential operator of order $2m$, and $(B_j)$ is a family of differential operators of order $m_j<2m$ for $j=1,\ldots,m$.
 The leading coefficients of $A$ are assumed to be in the class of vanishing mean oscillations (VMO) both in the time and space variables, while the operators $B_j$ are assumed to have variable leading coefficients.
 In addition, we assume that near the boundary $(A,B_j)$ satisfies the Lopatinskii--Shapiro condition.
 Roughly speaking, it is an algebraic condition involving the symbols of the principal part of the operators $A$ and $B_j$ with fixed coefficients, which is equivalent to the solvability of certain systems of ordinary differential equations.
 See e.g. \cite{Lop53,Sha53,ADN64,WlokaBook}.

-Below in Theorem \ref{thm:VMOproblemLStx}, we establish weighted $L_{p}(L_{q})$-estimates with $p,q\in(1,\infty)$ and the corresponding solvability results for \eqref{prob:intro} with time-dependent weights in the Muckenhoupt class.
-This generalizes the recent result obtained by the authors in \cite[Theorem 3.5]{DG17}, where $B_j$ are assumed to have constant leading coefficients and the equation is only considered in the half space.
+Below in Theorem \ref{thm:VMOproblemLStx}, we establish weighted $L_{p}(L_{q})$-estimates with $p,q\in(1,\infty)$ for \eqref{prob:intro} with time-dependent weights in the Muckenhoupt class.
+This generalizes the recent result obtained by the authors in \cite[Theorem 3.4]{DG17}, where $B_j$ is assumed to have constant leading coefficients.

 In contrast to the case when $A$ has uniformly continuous leading coefficients, the extension of the results in \cite{DG17} to boundary operators with variable leading coefficients is nontrivial and does not follow from the standard perturbation argument.
 In fact, under the VMO assumption on the coefficients of $A$, in the case when the boundary operators have variable leading coefficients, to apply the method of freezing the coefficients as in \cite[Lemma 4.6]{DG17} one would need to show the mean oscillation estimates of \cite[Lemma 4.5]{DG17} for a equation with inhomogeneous boundary conditions.
 To the best of the authors knowledge, this case is not covered by the known theory.
-Moreover, the well-known localization procedure (see for instance \cite[Sec.
-8]{DHP}) does not seem to directly apply to the case $p\neq q$, since we would need a partition of unity argument in both $t$ and $x$.
+Moreover, the well-known localization procedure (see for instance \cite[Section 8]{DHP}) does not seem to directly apply to the case $p\neq q$, since we would need a partition of unity argument in both $t$ and $x$.

 Our proof is based on a preliminary result for the case $p=q$, Lemma \ref{lemma:estconstcoeff}, in which the $L_q(L_q)$-estimate is shown as a combination of a recent result of Lindemulder in \cite{Lin17} and the estimates in \cite{DG17}, as well as the available extrapolation theory (see \cite[Theorem 1.4]{CMP} and \cite[Theorem 2.5]{DK16}) to extrapolate to $p\neq q$.
 We also use in a crucial way a version of the Fefferman--Stein sharp function theorem with $A_p$ weights in spaces of homogeneous type, which was recently established in \cite{DK16}.